flymia/useful-satellite-scripts/README.md

 # useful-satellite-scripts
-A collection of a few useful scripts to come in handy when using Satellite or Foreman.
+A collection of a few useful scripts to come in handy when using Red Hat Satellite or Foreman.